 Orthognathic surgeries are procedures to correct a misalignment of the jaw.
 An orthodontist in Melbourne, FL might recommend orthognathic surgery if the maxilla (upper jaw) or mandible (lower jaw) are misaligned.
 Orthognathic surgeries are more commonly performed in children, because the procedures are easier to do before the jaw is fully grown.

 Kids who need corrective jaw surgery will usually receive additional orthodontic treatments.
 After the operation is performed, headgear or braces may be needed.
-Here’s a look at some of the most common types of orthognathic surgery we perform at Reddick Orthodontics in Melbourne.
+Here’s a look at some of the most common types of orthognathic surgery we perform at Melbourne Orthodontics in Melbourne.